-- The city will issue a Request for Proposals to solicit applications for HOME ARP funding.
+• The city will issue a Request for Proposals to solicit applications for HOME ARP funding.
 The RFP will specify HOME ARP activities for which applications are sought for the specific activities identified in the HOME ARP Allocation Plan as outlined above.
-No preferences will be will be included in the RFP or allowed in the RFP responses. - If applicants have questions or wish to discuss their plans in advance of submission, the City will make staff available to answer any questions. - The solicitation will identify conditions that the city will require applicants to meet in order to receive funding. - The city will publicly announce projects that are awarded HOME-ARP funding via email directly to the applicant, on Facebook, website and through other social media.
+Preferences will be will be reviewed on a case by case basis.

+• If applicants have questions or wish to discuss their plans in advance of submission, the

+City will make staff available to answer any questions.

+• The solicitation will identify conditions that the city will require applicants to meet in order to receive funding.

+• The city will publicly announce projects that are awarded HOME-ARP funding via email directly to the applicant, on Facebook, website and through other social media.